Financial-Times/dotcom-reliability-kit/packages/opentelemetry/README.md

 Run your application and perform some actions.
 Open up the Jaeger interface (`http://localhost:16686`).
 You should start to see traces appear.

+### Implementation details

+Some details about how we're implementing OpenTelemetry.
+This is to help avoid any gotchas and to document some of the decisions we made:

+  * We don't send traces for paths that we frequently poll or that will create unnecessary noise/cost.
+We ignore paths like `/__gtg`, `/__health`, and `/favicon.ico`.
+For the full list, visit [`lib/index.js`](./lib/index.js).

+  * We don't instrument file system operations because we don't find these useful.
+If you would like traces for file system operations then let us know and we can add a configuration.

 ### Configuration options